Showmax/kinetics-downloader/README.md

 Videos' file names correspond to their YouTube IDs.
 All spaces in directory names are replaced with underscores (e.g. blowing glass => blowing_glass).

+#### Acknowledgements

+The sound to tfrecords script is based on [this tutorial](http://warmspringwinds.github.io/tensorflow/tf-slim/2016/12/21/tfrecords-guide/).

 #### References

 [[1] The Kinetics Human Action Video Dataset - W.Kay et al. (2017)](https://arxiv.org/abs/1705.06950)